 The Member Protection officers for BSBLSC are:

-In the event that you are unable to contact XX or XX, contact any member of the executive to refer the matter in complete confidence.
+In the event that you are unable to contact any of the above, contact any member of the executive to refer the matter in complete confidence.

 The following guidelines will be followed in the event of suspected abuse: